sfonteneau/sfonteneau/README.md

 ## 🔧 About me

 - 🛠️ I mainly work on the **WAPT project** and various **Samba4 projects** at Tranquilit ([doc.wapt.fr](https://doc.wapt.fr)).
+- Many of the projects on this GitHub are primarily sponsored by **Tranquilit**.
+Advanced support for certain projects is available through Tranquilit’s paid services.
-- 🧪 I enjoy publishing small Python tools that make admins’ lives easier.
+- 🧪 I enjoy publishing small **open-source Python tools** mainly for sysadmins to make their life easier.
 - 🎸 When I’m not coding: guitar and home automation projects.

 ---